 3. Test your website & its performance

-It is important to test the software that powers your website.
+It is important to test the software or CMS that powers your website.
 Old versions may have bugs that can lead to website crashes.
 The other important thing to test is the performance of the website when subjected to simulated high traffic.
 The test results can help in deciding what should be improved and if it makes sense to increase the server capacity.

 What can you do when your website goes down?